 5. Stop smoking.

-For the health of your skin, but also that of your body,stop smoking.
-In addition to the risk of pulmonary, heart, buccal, etc., this harmful habit can lead to tissue necrosis, as well as the reduction of the elastic fibers of the skin.
+For the health of your skin, but also that of your body, stop smoking.
+In addition to the risks of lung, heart, buccal, etc. diseases, this harmful habit can lead to necrosis of the tissues, as well as the decrease of the elastic fibers of the skin.
 Result: dull complexion, early wrinkles, premature aging.
-There are several methods to help you; make you the most beautiful gifts for this new year and stop.
+There are several methods to help you; make the most beautiful gifts for this new year and stop.

 To keep or add